sunshinescience/sunshinescience.github.io/_posts/2019-09-25-scrape-crowd-funding-part2.md

 ---
 layout: post
-title: "Creating a data set via Web Scraping Fundrazr with Python: Part 2 - expanding the data set"
+title: "Web Scraping Fundrazr with Python: Part 2 - expanding the data set"
 ---

 In [part 1](https://sunshinescience.github.io/2019/08/24/scrape-crowd-funding_3.html) of this tutorial, we covered the following steps to create a data set via web scraping: